 Without a time machine, it is hard to say!
 In all honesty, it varied depending on which era you looked at, conditions were ever changing.
-The most notable condition for the patients was the segregation of the sexes.
+The most notable condition for the patients was the total segregation of the sexes.
 It was not until the early 20th century that the sexes were allowed to mix, albeit they still slept in same sex wards.

 What was the Work and Recreation?

 Work and Recreation was central to life within the Asylum.
 Sport was made available to the patients, but walking within the grounds and woodlands was the most widely available.
 This started out as being heavily supervised walks, but as time passed, it was realised that other activities such as art, music and dancing were beneficial.
-The social activities of the hospital progressed with those of society as a whole, and holidays and interaction with outsiders was encouraged, helping to rehabilitate them.
+Furthermore, the social activities of the hospital progressed with those of society as a whole and holidays and interaction with outsiders was encouraged, helping to rehabilitate them.
 Sports became more prevalent as time passed, and many different teams were formed.

 How was it different for the sexes?